Mayoral candidates spar over transportation, convoy in CBC Ottawa's debate | CBC News

 Sutcliffe is the only leading mayoral candidate who supports the move.

-McKenney positioned themselves as supporting residents during the truck convoy, while pressing Sutcliffe about an column he penned in the Ottawa Citizen on Feb.
+McKenney positioned themselves as supporting residents during the truck convoy while pressing Sutcliffe about a column he penned in the Ottawa Citizen on Feb.
 14 about a need for understanding the protesters, although the exact quote McKenney cited isn't found within the text.

 Inflation and cutting costs

-Each of the candidates were asked to choose one city service they would protect at all costs.
+Each of the candidates was asked to choose one city service they would protect at all costs.

-Chiarelli said he would protect those on social assistance and experiencing homelessness, McKenney echoed Chiarelli saying they'd make it a priority to end chronic homelessness.
+Chiarelli said he would protect people on social assistance and experiencing homelessness.
+McKenney echoed Chiarelli, saying they'd make it a priority to end chronic homelessness.

-Kadri said he'd maintain the number of city employees — as opposed to Sutcliffe who has promised to cut 200 city job — while Sutcliffe himself talked about doing a line-by-line review to find efficiencies and savings in non-essential areas.
+Kadri said he'd maintain the number of city employees — as opposed to Sutcliffe who has promised to cut 200 city jobs — while Sutcliffe talked about doing a line-by-line review to find efficiencies and savings in non-essential areas.

 "Catherine is trying to present themselves as a fiscal conservative.
 It's simply not true," Sutcliffe said.